 Present value factor, CSRS/FERS: 234.8/220.4

 Retiring at age 65

 These same factors also are used to reduce an annuity to provide a survivor benefit in the case of a marriage after retirement.

 CSRS / FERS Redeposits and Interest Rates

-Deposits for service performed before October 1, 1982, and redeposits for refunds applied for prior to October 1, 1982, are subject to an interest rate of 4 percent per year up to December 31, 1947, and an interest rate of 3 percent per year after 1947, compounded annually.
+Deposits for service performed before October 1, 1982, and redeposits for refunds applied for prior to that date are subject to an interest rate of 3 percent per year, compounded annually.